top of page

 Myth #1: Increasing back flexibility is good for performance and injury prevention.

-FACT: Flexion and rotational stretches of the low back can overload the annulus fibers of the lumbar disc and cause eventual failure, especially when performed early in the morning (Adams et al. 1980).
+• FACT: Flexion and rotational stretches of the low back can overload the annulus fibers of the lumbar disc and cause eventual failure, especially when performed early in the morning.

-FACT: Research shows that individuals with greater spinal mobility and lower extensor muscle endurance had increased occurrence of first-time back troubles (Biering-Sorensen 1984).
+• FACT: Research shows that individuals with greater spinal mobility and lower extensor muscle endurance had increased occurrence of first-time back troubles.

 Myth #2: Fitter individuals have less back pain.

-FACT: Studies indicate that fitter individuals actually report more back pain (McGill et al. 2013).
+• FACT: Studies indicate that fitter individuals actually report more back pain.

 Myth #3: I need a strong back to minimize injury risk.

-FACT: Muscular endurance of back muscles, not just raw strength, is protective against injury (Luoto et al. 1995).
+• FACT: Muscular endurance of back muscles, not just raw strength, is protective against injury.

-FACT: Proper lifting mechanics and hinging from the hips play a crucial role in minimizing back injury (Potvin et al. 1991).
+• FACT: Proper lifting mechanics and hinging from the hips play a crucial role in minimizing back injury.

 Myth #4: No pain, no gain when it comes to low back rehabilitation.

-FACT: Training with pain ensures poor or dysfunctional motor patterns (McGill and Karpowicz 2009).
+• FACT: Training with pain ensures poor or dysfunctional motor patterns.

-FACT: Inappropriate motor patterns can cause further injury (McGill and Karpowicz 2009).
+• FACT: Inappropriate motor patterns can cause further injury.

 Myth #5: Improving Transverse Abdominis strength alone improves back stability.

-FACT: Abdominal bracing, which activates all three layers of the abdominal wall (external oblique, internal oblique, and transverse abdominis), is much more effective than isolated abdominal hollowing for enhancing spine stability (Brown and McGill 2008).
+• FACT: Abdominal bracing, which activates all three layers of the abdominal wall (external oblique, internal oblique, and transverse abdominis), is much more effective than isolated abdominal hollowing for enhancing spine stability.

 Myth #6: A bad back is a life sentence.

-FACT: The majority (83%) of massive disc bulges shrink over 2 years with complete and sustained resolution of symptoms (Benson et al. 2010).
+• FACT: The majority (83%) of massive disc bulges shrink over 2 years with complete and sustained resolution of symptoms.

-FACT: Disc bending stresses increase by 300% and ligament stresses by 80% in the morning compared to evening, making injury risk greater with morning forward flexion (Adams et al. 1980).
+• FACT: Disc bending stresses increase by 300% and ligament stresses by 80% in the morning compared to evening, making injury risk greater with morning forward flexion.

 HOW TO MANAGE BACK PAIN EFFECTIVELY

 Having back pain doesn't sentence you to a lifetime of discomfort or limited golf performance.
-Research suggests that early intervention following a back injury leads to better outcomes (Martin et al. 2020), so contacting a qualified Physical Therapist promptly is crucial.
+Research suggests that early intervention following a back injury leads to better outcomes, so contacting a qualified integrative Physical Therapist promptly is crucial.

-While Physical Therapists offer specialized treatments like manipulation, electric dry needling, neural mobilization, and targeted strengthening exercises, here are evidence-based strategies you can implement:
+At Integrative Therapeutics, we offer specialized treatments like manipulation, electric dry needling, PEMF therapy, neural mobilization, and targeted strengthening exercises.
+However, here are a few evidence-based strategies that can be implemented immediately:

 1. Maintain a Neutral Spine